-Year 10 Unit Description Assessment Overview Unit 1 Music of the Twentieth Century Develop an understanding of the musical genres of the Twentieth Century from Impressionism through to Rock identifying the range of genres and styles by the way in which the elements of music have been used.
+Year 10 Unit Description Assessment Overview Unit 1 Music of the Twentieth Century Written Examination - Develop an understanding of the musical genres of the Twentieth Century from Impressionism through to Rock identifying the range of genres and styles by the way in which the elements of music have been used.
 To be able to identify specific genres and styles from Twentieth Century Art Music and a variety of sub-genres of rock.
 Students will be able to recognise the musical elements of all genres studied both visually through the use of scores and aurally while listening to sound files.
 This unit also includes the development of theory, aural, writing and performance skills.
-Written Exam - Literacy/Short Response Unit 2 Musical Theatre Identify specific elements and components of Musical Theatre.
+Literacy/Short Response Unit 2 Musical Theatre Integrated Project Identify specific elements and components of Musical Theatre.
 To present an Integrated Project resulting in a multimodal presentation (which includes song analysis) and performance of a song from a musical.
 Performance skills are developed as are analytical and writing skills through the preparation of the musicology task and performance statement.
-Integrated Project Musicology/Performance Unit 3 Music for the Big Screen - Film Music Identify the four elements of film scoring and develop an understanding of how the elements of music are used to create a film score, to convey mood, emotion and character.
+Musicology/Performance Unit 3 Music for the Big Screen - Film Music Integrated Project Identify the four elements of film scoring and develop an understanding of how the elements of music are used to create a film score, to convey mood, emotion and character.
 Students will compose a score to a short film.
 Analytical and writing skills will be developed through a multimodal presentation where students will discuss their compositional processes.
-Integrated Project Musicology/Composition Unit 4 Recording Studio Developing recording and performance skills based on knowledge acquired from previous units.
-This involves the creation of a recital program, which includes the writing of biography and program notes for the public recital in addition to the compilation of a sound portfolio, presented on a USB.
-Performance
+Musicology/Composition Unit 4 From Page to Stage Performance Developing performance skills including appropriate selection of repertoire, writing performance statements, preparing for a recital and developing technical knowledge of microphone use, amplification and stage preparation.
+This unit includes the review of live performances, preparing solo and ensemble repertoire and investigating ways in which meaning is communicated in live performances.
+This culminates in the creation of a recital program which includes solo and ensemble performances.